Bobby Whitlock: Later career

-For much of the 1980s and 1990s, Whitlock lived on a farm in Mississippi, raising his children and doing occasional session work.
+For much of the 1980s and 1990s, Whitlock lived on a farm in Mississippi, raising his children, Ashley Faye, and Beau Elijah, and doing occasional session work.
 He had his own television show with Steve Cropper.
 A rare music release during this period was "Put Angels Around You", a duet with Scottish singer Maggie Bell, issued as a single in 1983 on Led Zeppelin's Swan Song Records.

 In 1999, Whitlock resumed his solo career with It's About Time, which included contributions from Cropper and saxophonist Jim Horn.
 Michael Smith of AllMusic described the album as "one of Whitlock's most intriguing creations yet" and a "fine set from a musician we haven't heard enough from in recent years".
 In April 2000, Whitlock reunited with Clapton to play live on the BBC's Later... with Jools Holland.
 The following year, he contributed piano to Sweet Tea by blues guitarist Buddy Guy.

-In 2003, Whitlock and his wife, musician CoCo Carmel, collaborated on Other Assorted Love Songs, a live album that again revisited the Dominos' songs, as well as including Harrison's "All Things Must Pass".
+In 2003, Whitlock and his partner, musician CoCo Carmel, collaborated on Other Assorted Love Songs, a live album that again revisited the Dominos' songs, as well as including Harrison's "All Things Must Pass".
 Music critic Bruce Eder praised the album, writing: "The classic pieces [from Layla] hold up magnificently ...
 [H]ere, acoustic guitar and piano are more than sufficient accompaniment and, indeed, coupled with Whitlock's powerful singing and range, make a strong case for these being the definitive versions."